 Skip to Site Header Skip to Main Content Skip to Footer

-How to reduce hot flashes at night
+How to reduce women's hot flashes at night

-Sleeping hot and waking up sweaty are two common complaints often heard during perimenopause, menopause, and beyond that can make getting quality sleep difficult.
+Sleeping hot and waking up sweaty are two common complaints often heard during perimenopause, menopause, and beyond, that can make getting quality sleep difficult.
 And if you’re like so many women experiencing these life changes, sleeping cool can be incredibly challenging.

 Most women entering this stage of life are painfully aware of it every day (and night).
 In fact, one of the first indicators of perimenopause is sleep loss; hormones start to fluctuate during this time, disrupting nighttime rest for most.
-Hot flashes during the day, night sweats during the night.
-Life can start to feel a little unbearable for some with severe symptoms.

 On average, these symptoms begin when a woman is around 45 years old and could last for many years, well past the time when menopause is reached in full.

-Hot Flashes Be Gone: Save Up to $200!
+Save Up to $200!
+Menopause Relief with Chilipad

 What is a Hot Flash?